TaskMasterErnest/taskmasterernest.github.io/content/posts/012-kubernetes-admission-controllers.md

 There are two types of admission webhooks, each paired with the specific admission controller; they are:
 1. **mutating admission webhooks**: They contain custom code that modifies the request before it is applied to the cluster.
-2. **validation admission webhooks**: They contain custom code that validates—not modify—a request before it is applied to a cluster.
+2. **validation admission webhooks**: They contain custom code that validates—not modifies—a request before it is applied to a cluster.

 The admission webhooks are executed in phases.
 The first phase sees the mutating admission webhook being executed, then the validating admission webhooks are executed in the second phase.

-> Note that mutating admission webhooks modify the actual request that was issued.
-The issuer mya not know about the changes that have been implemented.
+> Note that mutating admission webhooks modifies the actual request that was issued.
+The issuer may not know about the changes that have been implemented.
 > For security and transparency, the best way to utilize webhooks is to use the validating admission webhook to reject a request and have the issuer fix the request.

 ---